akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A package in Racket resembles a set of definitions someone has written for others to use.

-For example, if we want to use hashing functions, we would pick a package that implements these and use them.
-This allows us to put our focus on the design of our system, instead of re-defining everything.
+For example, if we want to use hashing functions we would pick a package that implements these and use them.
+This allows us to put our focus on the design of our system instead of re-defining everything.

 Packages can be browsed at http://pkgs.racket-lang.org.
-Packages can be installed from the DrRacket GUI - when we try to use a package that is missing and available in the packages repository, DrRacket will give us the option to install it.
-Alternatively, they can be installed using `raco pkg install <package_name>` from the command line.
-We will take advantage of packages in Racket later in the book.
+They can be installed from the DrRacket GUI - we will be provided with an option to install a package when we try to use one that is available in the packages repository.
+Alternatively they can be installed using `raco pkg install <package_name>` from the command line.
+We will take the advantage of packages later.

-To export objects from a package, we use the syntax `provide`.
-As an example, let's create a few procedures, and then save their definitions in a file called `utils.rkt` by clicking on `File > Save Definitions`.
+To export objects from a package we use the syntax `provide`.
+As an example, let's create a few procedures and then save their definitions in a file called `utils.rkt` by clicking on `File > Save Definitions` on the top menu.

 ```racket
 (define (sum-list l) (foldl + 0 l))